isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Selection Criteria.md

 <p>The portfolio can be created using platforms such as <strong>Google Drive, Google Docs/Slides, or Canva</strong>.
-It should include <strong>no more than 5 pieces of work</strong> in any art form, comprising artworks or visual journals completed either during personal time or in school&nbsp;</p>
+It should include <strong>no more than 5 pieces of work</strong> in any art form, comprising artworks or visual journals completed either during personal time or in school&nbsp;
-<p>Applicants will be evaluated based on their portfolio and their performance
+<br>Applicants will be evaluated based on their portfolio and their performance
 during the interview, including how confidently and clearly, they are able to share and communicate their ideas.</p>
 </td>